Latest Panthers News February 2026

 Opened in 1996, Bank of America Stadium has undergone many renovations since 2014 to enhance the fan experience.
 Upgrades have included new escalators, a new video scoreboard, and refinements to suites.
 Additional improvements have focused on concourse amenities such as LED lighting, digital signage, and updated menu boards.

 The stadium is currently in the middle of another round of renovations, which is impacting fan access to events like training camp.
-Because of ongoing construction, the Panthers’ training camp practices are not open to the public this year.
+Because of ongoing construction, the Panthers’ training camp practices were not open to the public this year.

 ⭐️ MORE: Where Does Bank of America Stadium Rank When It Comes to Betting Overs?